Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in social experience

 \subsubsection{Issues associated with image deletion}

-\begin{itemize} \item \textbf{Deletion delay.} Modern privacy management systems in OSN image sharing are suggested to respect the users' right to be forgotten seriously, a critical privacy property required by the European General Data Protection Regulation (GDPR) \cite{Victor:GDPR}.
-In other words, once the original sharing purposes are satisfied, the image should be removed from OSN by specific strategies to avoid malicious reuse.
-However, the present OSN services easily suffer from deletion delay \cite{Liang:PCP}, which means an image exists much longer online than the user having expected, even if the user's deletion request has been executed.
-For example, it had been reported that the user-deleted photos on Facebook were still accessible online after many years \cite{FacebookDelete}. \begin{quote} \textit{Suppose Alice wants to withdraw an embarrassing old photo from the Internet, and she deletes it from the original OSN service.
-However, due to the imperfection of OSN data management, this photo was reprinted by other OSN services.
-Hence, it can still be retrieved online after Alice's deletion.} \end{quote} \end{itemize}
+\paragraph{\textbf{Deletion delay.}} The right to be forgotten is a critical modern privacy property required by the European General Data Protection Regulation (GDPR) \cite{Victor:GDPR}.
+Once the original sharing purposes are satisfied, the image should be removed from the Internet by specific strategies to avoid unknown distribution.
+However, the present OSN services easily suffer from deletion delay \cite{Liang:PCP}, which means an image exists much longer online than the user expects, even when the user's delete request has been executed \cite{FacebookDelete}.